 - Short Term Memory: This task naturally targets short term memory because to accurately answer a question, the patient must hold the question in memory while locating the information in the map.

-- Delayed Memory: Increase the demands on memory retrieval with Map Reading.
+- Delayed Memory: Increase the demands on memory retrieval with Read a map.
 Have the patient study the map for a period of time using memory strategies to encode the information.
 Then cover the map and have the patient complete a retrieval task such as drawing the map from memory, describing the map, or answering delayed recall questions about the map (e.g., “What question did Constant Therapy ask you?”
 “What building was on the map?”
 “What store was in the far left corner of the map?”)

 Problem Solving and Reasoning